itsiramk/EmployeeData/README.md

-Navigation Drawer Kotlin
+# Navigation Drawer Kotlin

 This is a Kotlin based application for fetching/saving Employee Data.

+There is a REST service or WebAPI which returns back JSON data for a HTTP Request GET and POST.

 The app will have a navigation drawer with 3 menus:

-There is a REST service or WebAPI which returns back JSON data for a HTTP Request GET and POST.

-Have a menu or any other ways of UI for User to choose ‘Get all employee data’ or ‘Get a single employee data’ or ‘Create new record in database’
+‘Get all employee data’ or ‘Get a single employee data’ or ‘Create new record in database’

 1. Call Get all employee data API and present a list of employees.